 A good understanding of the interface between quantum physics and gravity is particularly important for atomic clocks used to measure Einstein redshift.
-This effect, a key prediction of general relativity which states that gravity affects the clock in a universal manner, plays an important role in metrology of time and it has been tested with good accuracy in several experiments.
-The improved accuracy is one of the main objectives of the ACES project, which aims to embark a cold atomic clock on the International Space Station.
+This effect, a key prediction of general relativity, states that gravity affects the clock in a universal manner.
+It plays an important role in metrology and it has been tested with good accuracy in several experiments.
+An improved accuracy for this test is the main objective of the ACES project, which aims to embark a cold atomic clock on the International Space Station.

 - Testing General Relativity with Atomic Clocks, S Reynaud, C Salomon, P Wolf, Space Science Review 148 233 (2009)

 This led us to develop a theoretical collaboration with P. Wolf and C.J.
 Bordé (SYRTE), L. Blanchet (IAP), C. Salomon and C. Cohen-Tannoudji (LKB) to analyze in detail the significance of gravity tests that are performed on measurements of phase shift of quantum fields.
 The main result of this analysis was that the atomic interferometry experiments discussed by Steven Chu et al essentially measure the acceleration of atoms in free fall with respect to the experimental platform.
-They are interesting as tests of the universality of freely falling atomic species, but not as tests of clock times.
+They are interesting as tests of the universality of free fall for atoms, but not as clock tests.

 - Atom gravimeters and gravitational redshift, P. Wolf, L. Blanchet, C.J.
 Bordé, S. Reynaud, C. Salomon, C. Cohen-Tannoudji, Nature 467 E1 (2010)